metasepi/idiomaticca/README.md

-# idiomaticca - translate IDIOMATIC C code into ATS
+# idiomaticca - translate IDIOMATIC C code into readable ATS

 ## What's this?